-Selling products and services over the internet took on new importance during the COVID-19 pandemic, as business owners and consumers had no choice but to embrace e-commerce.
+Selling products and services over the internet has become a staple of modern commerce.
 That shift is here to stay, presenting opportunities for small business owners to thrive online.
 But before you set up your internet shop, you have to understand how it all works.

-Editor's note: Looking for e-commerce or shopping cart software for your business?
+Editor’s note: Looking for the right tools to help build your business website?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 What is e-commerce?

-E-commerce is the process of selling goods and services over the internet.
+E-commerce is the process of selling goods and services online.
 Customers come to the website or online marketplace and purchase products using electronic payments.
 Upon receiving the money, the merchant ships the goods or provides the service.

 How does e-commerce work?

 E-commerce works on the same principles as a physical store.
 Customers come into your e-commerce store, browse products and make a purchase.
 The big difference is they don’t have to get off their couch to do so, and your customer base isn’t limited to a specific geographic area or region.

 Whether you’re selling running shoes or home supplies, you go through the same process when operating an e-commerce website:

 - Accept the order.
 The customer places an order on your website or e-commerce platform.
 You’ll be alerted that an order was placed.

 - Process the order.
 Next, the payment is processed, the sale is logged, and the order is marked complete.
 Payment transactions are usually processed through what is known as a payment gateway; think of it as the online equivalent of your cash register.
 [Read related article: What Is a Merchant Account, and Do You Really Need One?]